Risk Factors for Colorectal Cancer

 Heredity is perhaps the strongest risk factor for developing colorectal cancer.
 It is estimated that approximately 20% of all cases of colorectal cancer are hereditary.
 This risk increases if you have a primary relative, such as a parent, sibling, or child who develops colorectal cancer.

 Hereditary colon cancer occurs at a younger age.
 As a result, anyone with a history of colon cancer in a relative should seek screening early.
 Guidelines recommend a screening at age 40 or 10 years younger than the earliest age at which a relative developed colon cancer, whichever is younger.
-Even in the absence of hereditary nonpolyposis colon cancer (HNPCC) and familial adenomatous polyposis (FAP), the presence of the disease before age 60 in near relatives increases one’s own risk.
+With inherited forms of colon cancer, the presence of the disease before age 60 in near relatives increases one’s own risk.

-The two most common forms of inherited colon cancer are:
+The 2 most common forms of inherited colon cancer are:

 Colorectal cancer has been strongly associated with lifestyle factors.
 The following factors may increase your risk of developing colorectal cancer: